 - SALTING: Meat, fish, veggies

 - DRYING: Huge list of possibilities!
 TIP: Don’t vacuum seal dried foods unless they are so dry they are brittle and snap when you break them.
-I once had to throw out a gallon of organic prunes because I only read about the danger after I had vacuum sealed them and months had passed.

 - JELLYING: Cooking fruit and sometimes nuts in sugar is the most common, however this method can also refer to cooking something in other materials, like bone stock gelatin, agar or arrowroot flour, that solidify to form a gel.
 Potted meats in aspic (a gel made from gelatin and clarified meat broth) were a common way of serving meat off-cuts in the UK until the 1950s.
 Many jugged meats are also jellied.
 I’ll have to do a lot more research before I give those a try. 😉